Fred Kumpel | Owner

 - Dream garage must-have: Epoxy garage floor coating

-- Dream garage must-have: A car-lift
+- Dream garage must-have: A backyard workshop/studio with plenty of space to create

 Joelle Ando | Designer